tanyaaa05/Visual-Meet/README.md

 🤔 Why This Project? <br/>
-The Smart Meet Project is a comprehensive application that showcases my ability to build full-stack web applications using the MERN stack.
+The Visual Meet Project is a comprehensive application that showcases my ability to build full-stack web applications using the MERN stack.
 It focuses on enhancing virtual meeting experiences by providing a complete, user-friendly platform for real-time collaboration. <br/>

 Explore the codebase to see how modern web technologies come together to create a powerful and intuitive meeting application! 🚀